Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 A Balrog of Morgoth, a monster of the First Age, awoken by the dwarves in their delvings beneath Khazad-dûm, who killed Durin VI and drove the dwarves from their oldest and greatest realm.
 Encountered by the Fellowship as they leave Khazad-dûm.
 Slain by Gandalf in a titanic battle that began at the lowest abyss of Moria and ended on Durin's Tower, its highest point.

-- Dark Is Evil: The parts of him that aren't on fire are black and shadowy and he lives in one of the deepest, darkest places of Middle-Earth.
+- Dark Is Evil: The parts of him that aren't on fire are black and shadowy and he lives in one of the deepest, darkest places of Middle-earth.

 - The Dreaded: When the Balrog rumbles, a hundred goblins who were willing to try their luck with the fellowship panic and flee.
 Gimli laughs, the hobbits look relieved; Gandalf's face fills with dread and regret.
+Just hearing its roar makes Legolas, who can kill the worst of the orcs and war elephants with little issue, start shaking in his boots to the point he can't even hold his bow without shivering.
+It also says something that Gandalf was willing to risk being attacked by Saruman by venturing close to Isengard rather than test his luck with the Balrog.

-- Evil Is Burning Hot: Balrogs are some of the most feared creatures in Middle-Earth for good reason.
+- Evil Is Burning Hot: Balrogs are some of the most feared creatures in Middle-earth for good reason.
 They served Sauron's old boss before the Third Age and are all Hero Killers.
 Even the goblins are terrified of it.

 - Fallen Angel: Is a Maia, the same order of being as Gandalf and Sauron.
 Originally a benevolent fire spirit, it and the other Balrogs were corrupted into demons by Sauron's former master millennia ago.